jimvhoy/jimvhoy.github.io/README.md

 # 👋 Hey there!
-I’m KUREI — Welcome to My Gaming & Coding Realm! 🎮💻
+I’m Jimvhoy — Welcome to My Gaming & Coding Realm! 🎮💻